tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 ### Cannot read property 'appVersion' of undefined

-error in device system log and emulator window.
+error is shown in device system log and emulator window.

-error occurs when evaluating this line in _deviceinfo.js_ file of `react-native-device-info` package:
+the error occurs when evaluating this line in _deviceinfo.js_ file of `react-native-device-info` package:

 ```javascript